22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 ingredients for Coq au Vin

-• Traditional recipes for coq au vin call for a whole cut-up chicken (a coq is an old rooster), but I prefer to use only bone-in chicken thighs only.
-The thighs remain tender and succulent when braised for a long time, whereas white meat tends to dry out.
+• Chicken thighs: While traditional recipes call for a whole cut-up chicken (a coq is an old rooster), I prefer to use only bone-in chicken thighs only.
+The thighs remain tender and succulent when braised for a long time, whereas white meat/chicken breasts tend to dry out.

-• For the wine, a Burgundy or Pinot Noir is traditional but any light or medium bodied red wine, such as Merlot or Zinfandel, will work.
-You don’t need to use an expensive bottle; just make sure it’s good enough to drink (no supermarket cooking wine!).
+• Red wine: The classic choice is a Burgundy or Pinot Noir, but any light or medium-bodied red wine, such as Merlot or Zinfandel, will work.
+You don’t need to use an expensive bottle; just make sure it’s a wine you’d enjoy drinking—no supermarket cooking wine!

 cooking onions and garlic